Maryland Lawsuits AgainstCynthia Argani, M.D.

 Cynthia Argani, M.D. is a board-certified obstetrician-gynecologist and maternal-fetal medicine specialist who is affiliated with Johns Hopkins Bayview Medical Center.
 She serves as director of the hospital’s labor and delivery unit and is an assistant professor of gynecology and obstetrics at the Johns Hopkins University School of Medicine.
 Dr. Argani specializes in high risk pregnancies including multiple gestations and perinatal disease, and her research has been published in numerous medical journals.
 Although this page is focused solely on Dr. Argani, you can find information about medical malpractice lawsuits filed against Johns Hopkins Bayview Medical Center here.

-Based on the currently available medical data, Dr. Argani has been named as a defendant or co-defendant in one Maryland medical malpractice case.
+Based on publicly available records and data, Dr. Argani has been named as a co-defendant in one Maryland medical malpractice case.
 While the Maryland circuit court complaint is available in a PDF below, here is an excerpt of the allegations:

 The first available complaint against Dr. Argani lists the following allegations: